*SPOILER ALERT! *

 Loving

-Derian was an entirely different experience than loving Ian.
-The emotions were
+Derian was a completely different experience.
+The emotions were almost contrary

-almost contrary in every sense.
+in every sense.
 Not gentle, but intense.
-Not calm and
+Not calm and comfortable, but

-comfortable, but passionate and frequently demanding.
-Not easy, but often
+passionate and frequently demanding.
+Not easy, but often frustratingly

 And